SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/04-send-messages-and-monitor/README.md

 ## Set up the Cloud Integration instance environment

-As part of the prerequisites of this CodeJam, you should have imported the [Postman collection and environments](../../prerequisites.md#postman) included in the assets folder.
+As part of the prerequisites of this CodeJam, you should have imported the [Bruno collection and environments](../../prerequisites.md#bruno) included in the assets folder.
 We will use these to send messages to the integration flow we deployed.

 👉 First, we will update the Current Value of the `host`, `client_id`, `client_secret`, and `token_url` variables included in the `Cloud Integration Instance` environment.
 Open the `Cloud Integration Instance` environment and update the variable's current value.